Codes and Frequencies

 Thus, from 2000-2018, all persons in IPUMS NHIS are a member of some racial category.

 There are several other variables researchers may find useful in conjunction with RACENEW.
-RACEA provides information on interviewer-reported or self-reported racial categories from 1969 forward, using the pre-1997 revised Office of Management and Budget standards.
+RACEA provides information on interviewer-reported or self-reported main racial background from 1969-2018, using the pre-1997 revised Office of Management and Budget standards.
 RACEID reports the interviewer-identified race of all persons from 1969-1979.
 RACESR provides information on self-reported racial categories from 1978-2018, using the pre-1997 revised Office of Management and Budget standards.
 RACEBR is a bridge race variable linking racial categories using pre-1997 revised Office of Management and Budget standards with racial categories for 1999-2018, using post-1997 Office of Management and Budget standards.

 More information about race and Hispanic ethnicity variables appearing in the NHIS can be found on the National Center for Health Statistic's Race and Hispanic Origin Information home page.